Britain's Tesco recruits 35,000 workers to get through coronavirus crisis

 He said in fresh food, stock levels had returned to almost normal levels, with plenty of fruit and vegetables available, while in packaged groceries the recovery would take a few more days.

-Lewis also said Tesco was donating 30 million pounds ($37.4 million) to community organizations under pressure from the crisis.
+Lewis also said Tesco was donating 30 million pounds ($37.4 million) to community organisations under pressure from the crisis.